Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/HLS/README.md

 ![Image of FIR Filter DSP Platform schematic](images/fir_dsp_vivado.png)

 The actual FIR filter chain itself is implemented in a HLS PL kernel, which connects the specified number of filters together in a chain.
-For purposes of simplicity in benchmarking, all the filters in the chain are identical, though it is unlikely such a chain would be used in a practical application.
+For purposes of simplicity in comparing the designs, all the filters in the chain are identical, though it is unlikely such a chain would be used in a practical application.

 Notice the system debugging and profiling IP (DPA) is added to the PL region of the device to capture AI Engine run-time trace data if the EN_TRACE option is enabled in the design.
 The mm2s/s2mm kernels and the AI Engine array interface are both operating at 300 MHz.